-It is estimated that 14,871 residents of Washington and Oregon are influenced by cargo and vessel activity at the public and private marine terminals in the Vancouver Harbor.
+It is estimated that 16,631 residents of Washington and Oregon are influenced by cargo and vessel activity at marine terminals in the Vancouver Harbor.

-- 1,474 direct jobs are generated by cargo moving over public and private facilities at the Port of Vancouver.
-These jobs are classified as direct jobs and if activity at the Port of Vancouver were to cease, these jobs would be discontinued over the short term. - 1,556 are employed by providing goods and services to the 1,474 individuals directly involved with port activity.
-Consequently, employment in this group is as directly dependent upon port activity as the first group.
+• 1,939 direct jobs are generated by cargo moving over facilities at the Port of Vancouver.
+These jobs are classified as direct jobs and if activity at the Port of Vancouver were to cease, these jobs would be discontinued over the short term.

-- Firms directly dependent on maritime activity in the Vancouver Harbor made \$72.6 million of local purchases for office supplies, parts and equipment, maintenance and repair services, business services, utilities, communications services and fuel.
-These local purchases supported 952 indirect jobs in the local economy. - An additional 10,889 jobs are with firms, and firms that ship and receive cargo via the public and private marine terminals in the Vancouver Harbor.
+- 2,051 are employed by providing goods and services to the 1,939 individuals directly involved with port activity.
+Consequently, employment in this group is as directly dependent upon port activity as the first group. - Firms directly dependent on maritime activity in the Vancouver Harbor made \$100 million of local purchases for office supplies, parts and equipment, maintenance and repair services, business services, utilities, communications services and fuel.
+These local purchases supported 1,095 indirect jobs in the local economy. - An additional 11,547 jobs are with firms, and firms that ship and receive cargo via the public and private marine terminals in the Vancouver Harbor.
 These jobs are considered to be influenced by activities at the Port, but the degree of dependence on the Port is difficult to estimate.
-The majority of these influenced jobs are related to steel, plywood, and lumber imports and grain exports.
+The majority of these influenced jobs are related to steel slab imports and grain exports.
 If the marine terminals were not available to these organizations, they would suffer an economic penalty over the longer term.
 Such a penalty would vary from a loss of employment opportunities in some cases, to an increase in total transportation costs in other cases, which could in turn, result in employment reductions.

-These influenced jobs are with regional exporters and importers using the public and private marine terminals, as well as other ports to ship and receive steel products, grain, dry bulk cargoes, and forest products.
-Forest products importers can use other Pacific Northwest Ports, while grain shippers can use other Columbia River and Puget Sound Ports, as well as the Gulf of Mexico Ports.
-Mineral exporters can use such ports as Longview or Portland.
+These influenced jobs are with regional exporters and importers using the marine terminals, as well as other ports to ship and receive steel products, grain, and dry bulk cargoes.
+Grain shippers can use other Columbia River and Puget Sound Ports, as well as the Gulf of Mexico Ports.
+Steel slab importers can use other terminals along the Columbia River, including the Portland Harbor.

-The next section of this chapter is dedicated to the direct impact category of 1,474 jobs for Vancouver area residents.
+The next section of this chapter is dedicated to the direct impact category of 1,939 jobs for Vancouver area residents.